figma/webgl-profiler/README.md

   indicated as zero on GPUs I've tested.
 The total elapsed times still seem ballpark correct when comparing against active GPU time in a Chrome performance profile, however.
-This could either mean that the GPU times of other commands are negligible, or that the EXT_disjoint_timer_query is lying in this cases :|
+This could either mean that the GPU times of other commands are negligible, or that the `EXT_disjoint_timer_query` is lying in this cases :|

 - Some graphics card/driver combinations seem to have unresolvably buggy behavior.
-This unfortunately includes the NVIDIA GeForce GT 750M, which is actually the very first card I tested this on, since it's the discrete graphics card on my MacBook Pro!
+This unfortunately includes the NVIDIA GeForce GT 750M, which was actually the very first card I tested this on, since it's the discrete graphics card on my MacBook Pro!
 If you try to use the profiler with this card, it will hard crash to avoid providing confusing information.
 Other